 In fact, sustainability has underpinned our entire cod fishing process since 1987, when we first introduced the discard ban.
-Today we’re seeing the rewards of this careful and pioneering approach; cod stocks are at a record high.
+Today we’re seeing the rewards of this careful and pioneering approach.

 Norwegian cod stocks

 North Sea cod

 For more than 20 years, Norway's fish stocks have been well managed, based on the best scientific advice available at the time.
 And we continually strive to be world leader's in sustainable fisheries management.

 With a biomass estimated to be in the region of 2.5 million tonnes, the Barents Sea has the largest stock of cod in the world.
 Norways total quota for 2019 was 328,697 tonnes.